Where is American Samoa?

 Capital: Pago Pago

-Famous for: Stunning volcanic landscapes, lush rainforests, pristine beaches, traditional Samoan culture LINK#TT035, hiking in the National Park of American Samoa, and being the only U.S. territory south of the equator.
+Famous for: Stunning volcanic landscapes, lush rainforests, pristine beaches, traditional American Samoan culture, having a refreshingly underdeveloped tourism industry, hiking in the National Park of American Samoa, and being the only U.S. territory south of the equator.

 Where is American Samoa on the World Map?